kinvolk/demo/traffic-control-openshift/README.md

 scp -r demo/traffic-control-openshift/* vagrant@<OPENSHIFT_VM_HOSTNAME>:~/
 ```

 ## Running the demo
-After you are logged into the vm you need to login into the ```oc``` command line tool using as username "admin" and password "admin" to be able to create projects and applications.
+After logging into the VM you need to login into the ```oc``` command line tool using username "admin" and password "admin" in order to create projects and applications.

 Example:

 ```